Michael Fassbender: Personal life

-In June 2012, Fassbender told GQ magazine that he was dating American actress Nicole Beharie, with whom he had worked on the 2011 film Shame.
-In December 2014, he began dating Swedish actress Alicia Vikander, with whom he had worked on the 2016 film The Light Between Oceans.
-They married in a private ceremony in Ibiza on 14 October 2017.
-They later moved to Portugal, where they reside in Lisbon.
-They have a son, born in 2021.
+In June 2012, Fassbender told GQ magazine that he was dating American actress Nicole Beharie, with whom he had worked on the film Shame (2011).
+In December 2014, he began dating Swedish actress Alicia Vikander, with whom he had worked on the film The Light Between Oceans (2016).
+They married in a private ceremony in Ibiza on 14 October 2017, and have two sons together.
+They moved to Portugal in 2017 and purchased a home in the Alfama district of Lisbon, with Fassbender selling the property in the Hackney area of London he had lived in since 1996.